juanpy0223/Dell-Latitude-5490-8th-gen/README.md

 - Audio: Speakers and Microphone (AppleAlc.kext alcid11 + HPET aml) ComboJack (PostInstall\ComboJack-fixforDell + VerbStub.kext) it fixes the audio distortion via wired headphones and aux audio.
 (I had to disable SIP in order to install, then enabled back).

-I included a file (pcidevices.aml) wich has all pci devices config needed for DeviceProperties
+# I included a file (pcidevices.aml) wich has all pci devices config needed for DeviceProperties

-this is a WORK IN PROGRESS, please let me know any problem you may have, or any suggestions.
+# This is a WORK IN PROGRESS, please let me know any problem you may have, or any suggestions.

+There are other patches for correcting sleep issues, and making macOS believe that os running on a real MacBookPro, like ALSD, DMAC, EXT3-WAKESCREEN, GPIO, GPRW, MCHC, MEM2, PCMR, PTWAKKTS, and so on.

+# Note: when connected to the charger it wakes up right after sleep, but if I detach charger, sleep and waking up works ok, just by closing and opening the laptop.

 # Before installation you must do 2 things: 1st.
 Bios Config, 2nd.
 Config Modification via GrubShell: (Credits to franklin-gedler)